NYC, big employers taking hard line against vaccine holdouts | WTOP

 “We did not take this decision lightly.
 We have spent months encouraging our team members to get vaccinated — today, under half of our team members are,” King wrote.

-In New York City, Sean Ogs, manager of the Woodside Cafe in Queens, said he was “floored” when he heard the news about mandatory vaccinations for customers.
+In New York, Sean Ogs, manager of the Woodside Cafe in Queens, said he was “floored” when he heard the news about mandatory vaccinations for customers.

 “We’ve already been in a struggle.
 I don’t know how I’m going to deal with it,” Ogs said.
 “It’s going to be extra work.
 It’ll make things impossible.”